digimonster/git/readme.txt

-git is a version distribute control system. git is free software. git2
+git is a version distribute control system. git is a free software under the GPL.